 Long tail Keywords are all the rage these days and for a good reason.
 As the number of advertisers and content publishers increase in size, there is less and less of the high traffic generating single word keywords or head keywords left to compete for.
-If you are a content publisher, it is getting harder and harder to optimize for these keywords.
-As marketer you will see that the competition is high and you have to pay a high price to rank for them.
+If you are a content publisher, it is getting harder and harder to optimize for these high traffic keywords.
+As marketer you will see that the competition is high and you have to pay a steep price to rank for them.

 Apart from the competition and the high price, the one thing that differentiate between short or head keyword and long tail keyword is that the long tail keywords tend to convert better.
 In order to effectively target these keywords, you need to understand why it converts better.